po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

     console.log(howManyArgs(0, 1)); // You have passed 2 arguments.
     console.log(howManyArgs("argument!", null, ["one", 2, "three"], 4)); // You have passed 4 arguments.
     ```

-  * 🔑  The takeaway here is that variables are now available inside the array of our function.
+  * 🔑  The takeaway here is that variables are now available inside the array of the function.
 We can also pass as many in as we want.

-#### Spread Operator
+  * 🔑  The spread operator allows iterables like arrays, objects, and strings to be expanded into single arguments or elements.

-  * 🔑  The spread operator allows iterables like arrays, objects and strings to be expanded into single arguments or elements.
+  * You can compare this to pouring items out of a cup.
+The only difference is that the items are variables and the cup is an iterable.

-  * One way to think of this is like pouring out items from a cup.
-The only difference is that our items are variables and the cup is an iterable.
+  * In the following example, we have expanded both arrays into a new array with all of the elements:

     ```js
     // Spread Operator